nicksellen/projects/baseNode_docConst.md

 	1. else the application fails and the applicant should not reapply for `the grace period`.

 ## Operational change
+1. Individual action
+	1. Any individual may take action by themself provided:
+		1. they are willing and able to personally reverse the action if required and
+		1. they are unaware of any opposition towards the action.
+	1. There is no fixed format for individual action: in some cases it may be appropriate to [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce the action](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting, in other cases it may be appropriate to simply [start trying.](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e)
+	1. Any individual may voice opposition towards an individual action and should do so early, clearly and kindly.
+	1. If someone opposes a current or planned action, it should be paused or postponed respectively and unanimous acceptance should be sought.

 1. Unanimous acceptance
-	1. Any visitor, volunteer or member or group may take any action by themself provided:
-		1. the action does not explicitly conflict with the Constitution or Collective agreements and
-		1. they are willing and able to personally reverse the action if required and
-		1. no one opposes the action.
-	1. An individual or group should pause a current action or postpone a planned action if someone else opposes it.
-	1. Any individual may voice any opposition they have towards an individual action.
-	1. Exit: ua for sv or maj for sv
+	1. If individual action meets resistance or a group wish to a proposal that 1) no one opposes and/or 2) everyone accepts
+	1. There is no fixed format for unanimous acceptance.
+	1. If unanimous acceptance on can't be reached (i.e. resilient opposition) a decision can be made with score voting score voting.
+The switch from unanimous acceptance to score voting can be made with unanimous consent or simple majorty.

 1. Binding score vote
 	1. Score voting